-TFI & QSI IMPLANTATION PROTOCOL: After the implant is removed from it's double wrapping its sterility Should be maintained.
-The implant is screwed manually via the carrier, and/or the SDH and/or HDH tool, and/or the RHDI tool, and/or the RWH ratchet, or via a hand piece with the MDE/I adaptor mounted in it, withor without the carrier, as required.
-The recommended position for perfect restoration is achieved by reachingthe exact height, with one of the hexagon's sides tangential to the external jaw arc.
+After the implant is removed from it's double wrapping its sterility should be maintained.
+The implant is screwed manually via the carrier, and/or the SDH and/or HDH tool, and/or the RHDI tool, and/or the RWH/TRU ratchet, or via a hand piece with the MMIB adaptor mounted in it, with or without the carrier, as required.
+The recommended position for perfect restoration is achieved by reaching the exact height, with one of the hexagon's sides tangential to the external jaw arc.
 The carrier's visible external hexagon is always parallel to the implant's hidden internal hexagon.
 The carrier is separated by a slight pull.
-One can close the implant top with a cover screw [ICS], stitch, and wait for recovery, or load immediately by installingthe proper abutment, and stitch tissue around.
+One can close the implant top with a cover screw (ICS), stitch, and wait for recovery, or load immediately by installing the proper abutment, and stitch tissue around.

-NL-QSI: Requires NL - Narrow Line instruments Hex-2.0 (NL-RDHI, NL-SDH, NL-HDH & NL-MMI)
+CAUTION: NL-QSI: Requires NL-Narrow Line instruments Hex-2.0 (NL-RDHI, NL-SDH, NL-HDH & NL-MMIB)

-MCI- IMPLANTATION PROTOCOL: After the implant is removed from its double wrapping its sterility should be maintained.
+After the implant is removed from its double wrapping its sterility should be maintained.
 The implant is screwed manual via the carrier or RHDM tool, and/or the HDH tool, And/or the RWH ratchet, or via a hand piece with the MDE/I adaptor mounted in it, with or without the carrier, as required.
-The recommended position for perfect restoration is achieved by reaching] the designed depth.
-The carrier is separated by releasing the fastening screw; immediate loading is achieved y cemented restoration.
+The recommended position for perfect restoration is achieved by reaching) the designed depth.
+The carrier is separated by releasing the fastening screw: immediate loading is achieved by cemented restoration.
 There is no retaining screw.
 Tissue is stitched around.
-Remove the cover screw or healing cap prior to restoration in two-piece implants [TFI & QSI].
 Complete the screwing motion with a torque wrench (RWH) up to 30 Ncm.
-In one-piece integral implants [MCI], the mechanical preparations (grinding) are optional.
+In one-piece integral implants (MCI), the mechanical preparations (grinding) are optional.

-SURGICAL & RESTORATION TOOLS: Rinse tools in distilled water for two and a half minutes.
+SURGICAL & RESTORATION TOOLS:

+Rinse tools in distilled water for two-three minutes.
 Wipe with gauze and then with a two percent glutraral-dehyde solution.
 Let them sit for five minutes, and then flush with distilled water for three minutes.

+STERILIZATION:

-STERILIZATION: Clinically contaminated implants should not be cleaned and re-sterilized under any circum-stances.
+Clinically contaminated implants should NOT be cleaned and re-sterilized under any circumstances.
 Do not autoclave hard plastic items, which can melt at approximately 338°F (170°C).
 Abutments are provided non-sterile and should be sterilized prior to placing them in the oral cavity.
-For sterilizationsteam sterilize or 10 minutes at 134°C is recommended.
+For sterilization, steam sterilize, 10 minutes at 134°C is recommended.

-SPECIAL INSTRUCTIONS FOR MAINTENANCE OF SURGICAL TOOLS: Correct and careful maintenance of surgical tools is extremely important.
-Damage to drill tips can cause significant impairment of drillfunction.
+SPECIAL INSTRUCTIONS FOR MAINTENANCE OF SURGICAL TOOLS:

+Correct and careful maintenance of surgical tools is extremely important.
+Damage to drill tips can cause significant impairment of drill function.
 Following are detailed instructions for proper maintenance.